President Obama and Prime Minister Abe Reconciliation Speech at Pearl Harbor B-Roll

 |0

-This work, President Obama and Prime Minister Abe Reconciliation Speech at Pearl Harbor B-Roll, by SGT Bradley Parrish, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, President Obama and Prime Minister Abe Reconciliation Speech at Pearl Harbor B-Roll, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT